Collection Development Manual

 QUT Authors

-Works by QUT authors which meet the learning, teaching, and research needs of the University will be collected.
+Works by QUT authors are collected if they meet the learning, teaching, and research needs of the University.

 QUT ePrints

-QUT ePrints is a digital repository of research outputs created by QUT staff and higher degree research (HDR) students.
-It includes HDR theses, peer reviewed journal articles, conference contributions, scholarly books, book chapters and non-traditional research outputs including reports and creative works.
-Wherever possible, an open access version of the full-text or equivalent is available.
+QUT ePrints is a digital repository of research outputs created by QUT staff and HDR students.
 The purpose of the repository is to enhance the visibility, global reach, and impact of QUT research outputs.

 Law Library Collection

 The Law Library collection is available to all QUT students and staff.
 The collection supports the learning, teaching, and research needs of staff and students from the School of Law.
-Print materials are retained in cases where their historical significance requires their preservation.
-For further information consult with the MLS, Law Library.
+Print resources are retained in cases where their historical significance requires their retention.
+For further information, please consult the Law Library team.

 QUT Digital Collections

-QUT Digital Collections brings together digitised and born-digital (i.e. digital resources with no physical equivalent) collections developed by, and donated to, QUT to support learning, teaching, research, cultural heritage and institutional use by the global community.
-The majority of items in the digital collections are open access, searchable via Google, and indexed via Trove and JSTOR.
-Collection growth occurs on a case-by-case basis, and collection offers are assessed as to the benefit to QUT and the wider community.
+QUT Digital Collections curate digitised and born-digital resources (i.e. digital resources with no physical equivalent) which were developed by, or donated to, QUT.
+The resources are added to its collections where they support QUT's learning, teaching, research needs or represent the cultural heritage of the community.
+Most items in the collections are open access, searchable via Google, and indexed via Trove.

 Datasets